aavinash-nr/invoke-lambda-concurrently/readme.md

 - `invokeRestAPI.py`: This script invokes a Lambda function using REST API calls.

 Each script allows you to specify the number of invocations and the duration over which the invocations should occur.

+# Collabration:
+- Please feel free to update the code and raise PR.